by Robert Wilkinson

 As I said, last year I had all 6 appearances on the Dorsey Brothers shows in the mid-50s, but they've all been taken off you tube.
 But I found these live performances, so enjoy rock and roll in its infancy!

 Here’s a bizarre jingoistic offering!
-From 1956, supposedly featuring Elvis but actually featuring an aircraft carrier, an entire episode of the Milton Berle show
+From 1956, supposedly featuring Elvis but actually featuring an aircraft carrier, 9+ minutes of Elvis on the Milton Berle show

 From the Steve Allen show in 1956, Elvis, Scotty, Bill and DJ doing a live performance of "I Want You, I Need You, I Love You" and "Hound Dog."